deadeyejoe/fabrikk/tutorial/deriving-values.md

 ;; => {:id 2, :name "Omega-Admin", :email "admin-7767@example.com", :role "admin", :verified true}
 ```

-The derived value responds to changes in the value of the underlying key - if we change the ID we change the authors name - or we can specify whatever name we want and the derivation won't happen.
-Also, note that `derive` will work just as well for a key on the template - we've put it on the admin trait because it fits the totally realistic narrative this tutorial is working off.
+The derived value responds to changes in the value of the underlying key - if we specify the ID it gets reflected in the user's name.
+If we specify the name the derivation won't happen.
+Also, note that while in this case we're deriving a value in the admin trait from a key in the template, it's perfectly possible to derive a value in the template from a key in a trait.

 Now for the post factory: